fossi-foundation/wishbone/src/b3/source/01_introduction.rst

    Data flow interconnection.

 Data Organization
   The ordering of data during a transfer.
   Generally, 8-bit (byte) data can be stored with the most significant byte of a mult-byte transfer at the higher or the lower address.
   These two methods are generally called BIG ENDIAN and LITTLE ENDIAN, respectively.
   In general, BIG ENDIAN refers to byte lane ordering where the most significant byte is stored at the lower address.
-LIT- TLE ENDIAN refers to byte lane ordering where the most significant byte is stored at the higher address.
+  LITTLE ENDIAN refers to byte lane ordering where the most significant byte is stored at the higher address.
   The terms BIG ENDIAN and LITTLE ENDIAN for data organization was coined by Danny Cohen of the Information Sciences Institute, and was derived from the book Gulliver’s Travels by Jonathan Swift.

 Data Tag
   One or more user defined signals that modify a WISHBONE data transfer.
   For example, they can be used carry parity information, error correction codes or time stamps.
   All data tags must be assigned a tag type of [TGD_I()] or [TGD_O()].
   Also see tag type, address tag and cycle tag.

 DMA Unit
   Acronym for Direct Memory Access Unit.

   1. A device that transfers data from one location in memory to another location in memory.

   2. A device for transferring data between a device and memory without interrupting program flow.

-(3) A device that does not use low-level instructions and is intended for transferring data between memory and/or I/O locations.
+  3. A device that does not use low-level instructions and is intended for transferring data between memory and/or I/O locations.

 DWORD
   A unit of data that is 32-bits wide.
 Also see: BYTE, WORD and QWORD.

 ENDIAN
-  See the definition under ‘Data Organization’.
+  See the definition under 'Data Organization'.

 FIFO
   Acronym for: First In First Out.
   A type of memory used to transfer data between ports on two devices.
   In FIFO memories, data is removed in the same order that they were added.
   The FIFO memory is very useful for interconnecting cores of differing speeds.

 Firm Core
   An IP Core that is delivered in a way that allows conversion into an integrated circuit design, but does not allow the design to be easily reverse engineered.
   It is analogous to a binary or object file in the field of computer software design.

 Fixed Interconnection
   An interconnection system that is fixed, and cannot be changed without causing incompatibilities between bus modules (or SoC/IP cores).
   Also called a static interconnection.
   Examples of fixed interconnection buses include PCI, cPCI and VMEbus.
   Also see: variable interconnection.

 Fixed Timing Specification
   A timing specification that is based upon a fixed set of rules.
-Generally used in traditional mi- crocomputer buses like PCI and VMEbus.
+  Generally used in traditional microcomputer buses like PCI and VMEbus.
   Each bus module must conform to the ridged set of timing specifications.
   Also see: variable timing specification.

 Foundry
   See silicon foundry.

 FPGA
   Acronym for: Field Programmable Gate Array.
   Describes a generic array of logical gates and interconnect paths which are programmed by the end user.
-High level logic descriptions are im- pressed upon the gates and interconnect paths, often in the form of IP Cores.
+  High level logic descriptions are impressed upon the gates and interconnect paths, often in the form of IP Cores.

 Full Address Decoding
   A method of address decoding where each SLAVE decodes all of the available address space.
   For example, if a 32-bit address bus is used, then each SLAVE decodes all thirty-two address bits.
   This technique is used on standard microcomputer buses like PCI and VMEbus.
 Also see: partial address decoding.

 Gated Clock
   A clock that can be stopped and restarted.
   In WISHBONE, a gated clock generator allows [CLK_O] to be stopped in its low state.
-This technique is often used to reduce the power con- sumption of an integrated circuit.
+  This technique is often used to reduce the power consumption of an integrated circuit.
   Under WISHBONE, the gated clock generator is optional.
   Also see: variable clock generator.

 Glue Logic
   1. Logic gates and interconnections required to connect IP cores together.
      The requirements for glue logic vary greatly depending upon the interface requirements of the IP cores.

   2. A family of logic circuits consisting of various gates and simple logic elements, each of which serve as an interface between various parts of a computer system.

 Granularity
   The smallest unit of data transfer that a port is capable of transferring.
   For example, a 32-bit port can be broken up into four 8-bit BYTE segments.
   In this case, the granularity of the interface is 8-bits.
   Also see: port size and operand size.

 Hard Core
   An IP Core that is delivered in the form of a mask set (i.e. a graphical description of the features and connections in an integrated circuit).

 Hardware Description Language (HDL)
   1. Acronym for: Hardware Description Language.
      Examples include VHDL and Verilog®.
   2. A general-purpose language used for the design of digital electronic systems.

 Interface
-  A combination of signals and data-ports on a module that is capable of either generating or re- ceiving bus cycles.
+  A combination of signals and data-ports on a module that is capable of either generating or receiving bus cycles.
   WISHBONE defines these as MASTER and SLAVE interfaces respectively.
   Also see: MASTER and SLAVE interfaces.

 INTERCON
   A WISHBONE module that interconnects MASTER and SLAVE interfaces.

 IP Core
   Acronym for: Intellectual Property Core.
   Also see: soft core, firm core and hard core.

 Mask Set
   A graphical description of the features and connections in an integrated circuit.

 MASTER
   A WISHBONE interface that is capable of generating bus cycles.
   All systems based on the WISHBONE interconnect must have at least one MASTER interface.
   Also see: SLAVE.

 Memory Mapped Addressing
-  An architecture that allows data to be stored and recalled in memory at individual, binary ad- dresses.
+  An architecture that allows data to be stored and recalled in memory at individual, binary addresses.

 Minimization (Logic Minimization)
   A process by which HDL synthesis, router or other software development tools remove unused logic.
   This is important in WISHBONE because there are optional signals defined on many of the interfaces.
   If a signal is unused, then the logic minimization tools will remove these signals and their associated logic, thereby making a faster and more efficient design.

 Module
-  In the context of this specification, it’s another name for an IP core.
+  In the context of this specification, it's another name for an IP core.

 Multiplexer Interconnection
   An interconnection that uses multiplexers to route address, data and control signals.
   Often used for System-on-Chip (SoC) applications.
   Also see: three-state bus interconnection.

 Negated
   A verb indicating that a logic state has switched from the active to the inactive state.
-When ac- tive high logic is used it means that a signal has switched from a logic high level to a logic low level.
-Also
+  When active high logic is used it means that a signal has switched from a logic high level to a logic low level.
-  see: asserted.
+  Also see: asserted.

 Off-Chip Interconnection
   An off-chip interconnection is used when a WISHBONE interface extends off-chip.
 See :numref:`offchip`.

 .. _offchip:
 .. figure:: _static/offchip.*

    Off-chip interconnection.

 Operand Size
   The operand size is the largest single unit of data that is moved through an interface.
-For exam- ple, a 32-bit DWORD operand can be moved through an 8-bit port with four data transfers.
+  For example, a 32-bit DWORD operand can be moved through an 8-bit port with four data transfers.
   Also see: granularity and port size.

 Parametric Core Generator
   A software tool used for the generation of IP cores based on input parameters.
   One example of a parametric core generator is a DSP filter generator.
   These are programs that create lowpass, bandpass and highpass DSP filters.
   The parameters for the filter are provided by the user, which causes the program to produce the digital filter as a VHDL or Verilog® hardware description.
   Parametric core generators can also be used create WISHBONE interconnections.

 Partial Address Decoding
   A method of address decoding where each SLAVE decodes only the range of addresses that it requires.
   For example, if the module needs only  four addresses, then it decodes only the two least significant address bits.
-The remaining address bits are decoded by the interconnection sys- tem.
+  The remaining address bits are decoded by the interconnection system.
   This technique is used on SoC buses and has the advantages of less redundant logic in the system.
   It supports variable address buses, variable interconnection buses, and is relatively fast.
-Also
-  see: full address decoding.
+  Also see: full address decoding.

 PCI
   Acronym for: Peripheral Component Interconnect.
   Generally used as an interconnection scheme between integrated circuits.
   It also exists as a board level interconnection known as Compact PCI (or cPCI).
-While this specification is very flexible, it isn’t practical for SoC applications.
+  While this specification is very flexible, it isn't practical for SoC applications.

 Phase (Bus Cycle)
   A periodic portion of a bus cycle.
-For example, a WISHBONE BLOCK READ cycle could con- tain ten phases, with each phase transferring a single 32-bit word of data.
+  For example, a WISHBONE BLOCK READ cycle could contain ten phases, with each phase transferring a single 32-bit word of data.
   Collectively, the ten phases form the BLOCK READ cycle.

 Point-to-point Interconnection
   1. An interconnection system that supports a single WISHBONE MASTER and a single WISHBONE SLAVE interface.
      It is the simplest way to connect two cores.
 See :numref:`p2p`.
   2. A connection with only two endpoints.

 .. _p2p: